August 01, 2020

 curl http://localhost:8001/apis/apps/v1/deployments

-If the Kubernetes cluster has a metrics-server, the following request will get node resource usage data:
+If your Kubernetes cluster has a metrics-server, the following request will get node resource usage data:

 curl http://localhost:8001/apis/metrics.k8s.io/v1beta1/nodes